NovaPlayPE/novaLibGDX/README.md

 # novaLibGDX
- A library for making gamew with libgdx even easier
+ A library for making games with libgdx even easier